awsdocs/aws-organizations-docs/doc_source/orgs_permissions_overview.md

   For more information about using IAM to delegate permissions, see [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.

-The following is an example policy that allows a user to perform the `CreateAccount` action in your organization:
+The following is an example policy that allows a user to perform the `CreateAccount` action in your organization\.

 ```
 {